 As we tour some of the buildings dotted across the site, our guide recounts various convict tales — including some of the most notable escape attempts.
 The convicts were inventive in their efforts — like inmate Billy Hunt who thought he could pass himself off as a kangaroo.
 Yes, you read that right.
 His escape plan was flawed however, as taking pot-shots at kangaroos was a pastime favoured by soldiers.

 We say goodbye to our guide and grab a light lunch from the museum coffee shop, located inside what was once the Asylum.
 Understandably, mental health issues were rife at Port Arthur.
-Today the Asylum also houses a study centre, which shares more stories about former inmates — including juvenile convicts as young as seven who were incarcerated at Port Arthur for stealing toys.
+Today the Asylum also houses a study centre, which shares more stories about former inmates — including juvenile convicts as young as seven who were sent to Port Arthur for stealing toys.

-Continuing on to the fully restored Separate Prison, we visit the solitary confinement cells in which repeat offenders were locked for up to 23 hours at a time.
+Right next door to the Asylum is the fully restored Separate Prison, which housed a number of cells devoted to solitary confinement.
+Here, repeat offenders were locked up for up to 23 hours a day.
 In these tiny, cold, pitch black spaces, inmates were expected to sit and reflect on their crimes in the hope of being rehabilitated.
-We step inside a cell and the door closes behind us.
-The walls seem to close in around us as well.
+I step inside a cell and the door closes behind me.
+The walls seem to close in as well.
 It’s just a taste of the claustrophobia the inmates must have experienced.

-Our day concludes with a harbour cruise (also include in the ticket price) out towards the open sea, before returning past the Isle of the Dead.
+Our day concludes with a harbour cruise (also include in the ticket price), which passes the aptly named Isle of the Dead.
 This small island is where most of those who perished at Port Arthur were buried, including both Thomas Fleet and Reverend Eastman.

 All in all, the Port Arthur Historic Site is an absorbing barred window on one of the harshest chapters in our nation’s history.